 Lee: Remember: the code is just a way to make sure whoever logs in has one of the physical devices you trust.
 So we send you a code to one of two ways.

-The first option is text message.
+The first option is text message or a phone call.
 Buckle up here for a little bit of an explainer.
-With the text service, only our server knows the right digit combination for your account for that minute in time, which we text to you.
-Text messages are relatively unsecure in and of themselves.
-But to use the number, a hacker would need to get your email and password and text messages, and then they'd need to input all that within the same minute you tried to access it.
+With the text or automated phone service, only our server knows the right digit combination for your account for that minute in time, which we text or call you with.
+To use the number, a hacker would need to get your email and password and text messages (or phone), and then they'd need to input all that within the same minute you tried to access it.

 The second method is more secure, and that's to use an app on your phone — like we mentioned earlier, something like Google Authenticator or Authy.
 The app stores all the changing codes for each site for which you have two-step verification set up.
 Using fancy math and cryptographic magic, the generator in your app is able to tell you the same verification code that the server is looking for in that particular minute.